Earth's crust

-Earth's crust is its thick outer shell of rock, comprising less than one percent of the planet's radius and volume.
+Earth's crust is its outer shell of rock, comprising less than one percent of the planet's radius and volume.
 It is the top component of the lithosphere, a solidified division of Earth's layers that includes the crust and the upper part of the mantle.
 The lithosphere is broken into tectonic plates whose motion allows heat to escape the interior of Earth into space.

 The crust lies on top of the mantle, a configuration that is stable because the upper mantle is made of peridotite and is therefore significantly denser than the crust.
 The boundary between the crust and mantle is conventionally placed at the Mohorovičić discontinuity, a boundary defined by a contrast in seismic velocity.

-The temperature of the crust increases with depth, reaching values typically in the range from about 700 to 1600 °C at the boundary with the underlying mantle.
+The temperature of the crust increases with depth, reaching values typically in the range from about 700 to 1,600 °C (c.1,300 to 2,900 °F) at the boundary with the underlying mantle.
 The temperature increases by as much as 30 C-change for every kilometer locally in the upper part of the crust.